 Plastic Credits

 There are two types of Plastic Credits issued under the Plastic Program: Waste Collection Credits (WCCs) and Waste Recycling Credits (WRCs).
 A Plastic Credit represents one metric tonne of plastic waste that has been collected or recycled, respectively.
-Plastic Credits are issued based on the volume of plastic collected and recycled above baseline rates (i.e., what would have happened in the absence of the project activity).
+Plastic Credits are issued based on the amount of plastic collected and recycled above baseline rates (i.e., what would have happened in the absence of the project activity).
 Each Plastic Credit has a unique serial number associated with it, and Plastic Credits may be labeled with additional certifications as described below.

 Plastic Program quality assurance principles ensure all Plastic Credits represent collected and/or recycled plastic waste that is additional, real and measurable, conservatively estimated, independently audited, as well as uniquely numbered and transparently listed.